belov-aleksey/cqg_test_solution/README.md

 # CQG Test Solution

-## Описание
+## Description
-Решение тестового задания для CQG. Скрипт принимает два текстовых файла: конфигурационный файл с парами замен и файл с текстом, в котором будут произведены эти замены.
+This is a solution for the CQG test task.
+The script accepts two text files: a configuration file with replacement pairs and a text file in which these replacements will be made.

-## Установка
+## Installation

-1. Клонируйте репозиторий:
+1. Clone the repository:

     ```bash
     git clone https://github.com/belov-it/cqg_test_solution
     cd cqg_test_solution
     ```
-2. Установите зависимости:
+2. Install dependencies:

     ```bash
     pip install -r requirements.txt
     ```

-## Использование
+## Usage

-1. Добавьте два текстовых файла в корневую директорию проекта:
+1. Add two text files to the root directory of the project:
-    - `config.txt`: конфигурационный файл в формате `value1=value2`
+    - `config.txt`: Configuration file in the format `value1=value2`
-    - `text.txt`: файл с текстом
+    - `text.txt`: File with the text

-2. Запуск скрипта:
+2. Run the script:

     ```bash
     python3 solution/main.py config.txt text.txt
     ```

-## Запуск тестов
+## Running Tests

-1. Запуск тестов:
+1. Run the tests:

     ```bash
     pytest -v